Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ukrainian Challenger 2 tank with homemade steel armor in video released on September 23.
 Video: X/Military Land

-Homemade armor can overcome the inherent weakness of the Challenger 2 on the front, but Russian soldiers seem to have discovered another weak point on the turret roof of this vehicle line against 9M133 Kornet anti-tank missiles.
+Homemade armor can overcome the Challenger 2's inherent weakness in the front, but Russian soldiers seem to have discovered another weak point in the turret roof of this vehicle against the 9M133 Kornet anti-tank missile.

 This is what the Ukrainian Challenger 2 suffered during the battle near the village of Rabotino, which the country's forces recaptured in mid-August.

-"The missile gunner appears to have used an air-to-air attack feature.
-The Kornet multi-explosive round detonated above the Challenger 2 turret roof, a thinly armored location with no additional protection," wrote editor Axe.
+"The missile gunner appears to have used an air-to-air attack mode.
+The Kornet multi-explosive round detonated above the Challenger 2 turret roof, a thinly armored location with no additional protection," Axe wrote.

-The strike appeared to have ignited the Challenger 2’s shells, which were stored in special storage compartments designed to prevent secondary explosions.
-However, the compartments appeared to have been ineffective, as the shell explosion caused the Challenger 2’s turret to detach from the hull, though it was not blown off like the Russian T-72 tank.
+The strike appears to have ignited the Challenger 2’s shells, which were stored in special storage compartments designed to prevent secondary explosions.
+However, the compartments appear to have been ineffective, as the shell explosions caused the Challenger 2’s turret to detach from the hull, though not blow it off like the Russian T-72.

 "This was a bad situation for the Challenger 2, which suffered two consecutive hits.
 The first was an anti-tank mine that damaged the tracks, immobilizing the Challenger 2, and then a hit to the turret roof," Axe wrote.
 "This seems to be a tactic the Russians have discovered to destroy the Challenger 2 tank."